Overview

 Traditional Medicine Sales

-Toyama is known as the medicine capital.
+Toyama is known as a medicine capital.
 In the mid-Edo period, Maeda Masatoshi, who was the lord of Toyama at the time, researched wakan-yaku, which translats as Japanese and Chinese medicines, and encouraged his subjects to manufacture and sell them.

 Wakan-yaku are prescribed based on the symptoms and constitution of the person.
 In order to provide a precise prescription, the shop makes it a rule to do zauri (seat sale) to face customers in person listening carefully to their stories.